i-anuj/GCP-python/README.md

-**Deployed a Python Flask App on Google Kubernetes Engine (GKE) Autopilot!**
+-**Deployed a Python Flask App on Google Kubernetes Engine (GKE) Autopilot!**

  What I implemented:

  Built a Dockerized Python Flask application

  Pushed the container image to Google Artifact Registry

  Deployed the app on GKE Autopilot (fully managed Kubernetes)

  Configured a LoadBalancer Service to expose the application

  Achieved a highly available setup with multiple running pods

 - Key Highlights: